incu6us/goimports-reviser/README.md

         File path to fix imports(ex.: ./reviser/reviser.go).
 Required parameter.
   -format
         Option will perform additional formatting.
 Optional parameter.
-  -list
+  -list-diff
-    	Option will list files whose formatting differs from goimports-reviser.
+    	Option will list-diff files whose formatting differs from goimports-reviser.
 Optional parameter.
   -local string
         Local package prefixes which will be placed after 3rd-party group(if defined).
 Values should be comma-separated.
 Optional parameters.
   -output string
         Can be "file", "write" or "stdout".
 Whether to write the formatted content back to the file or to stdout.
-When "write" together with "-list" will list the file name and write back to the file.
+When "write" together with "-list-diff" will list the file name and write back to the file.
 Optional parameter. (default "file")
   -project-name string
         Your project name(ex.: github.com/incu6us/goimports-reviser).
 Optional parameter.
   -rm-unused